 - The Previews

 - The Catalog Backups

-Your catalog(s) have a *.lrcat extension.
-They hold all of the information about your photos, including all of the work you’ve done on the photos within Lightroom, so it’s essential that you include your catalog in your backups.
+Your catalog(s) have a *.lrcat extension and you also need the *.lrcat-data file too.
+Together they hold all of the information about your photos, including all of the work you’ve done on the photos within Lightroom, so it’s essential that you include your catalog in your backups.